CYC-Collatzology/AACC-Collatz-Engine/README.md

 * **The Paradox of Repulsion:** The specific configuration `ECF(3x-1, 3x+1)` triggers absolute divergence.
 Strikingly, merely swapping the modular assignments to `ECF(3x+1, 3x-1)` violently restores absolute convergence.
 * **The Paradox of Capture:** High-multiplier systems like 7x+1 or 9x+1 independently undergo absolute divergence.
 Yet, when hybridized, the cross-chiral interaction achieves the impossible: `ECF(7x+1, 9x+1)` forcibly collapses into absolute convergence, whereas `ECF(9x+1, 7x+1)` maintains absolute divergence.

-This empirical reality, where **ECF(A, B) ≠ ECF(B, A)**, rigorously proves the existence of chiral non-commutativity and exposes a fundamental symmetry breaking phenomenon within discrete dynamical systems.
+This empirical reality, where **ECF(A, B) ≠ ECF(B, A)**, strongly suggests the existence of a chiral non-commutative structure and exposes a fundamental symmetry breaking phenomenon within discrete dynamical systems.

 ## 3. The Universal Topological Invariant (Δ')
 To formalize this topological mechanism, we derive a universal topological invariant, the **Net Drift Discriminant (Δ')**.
 For standard symmetric systems (N1=N2,p1=p2), the macroscopic invariant is rigidly locked at: